kelvinsjk/mathlifier/packages/mathlifier/README.md

 // - alignat, alignatStar
 ```

-### Dynamic mathematical content via mathlifier
+### Mixing prose and math via mathlifier

-When working with dynamically generated mathematical content, we find ourselves
+When working with dynamically generated mathematical content interspersed with
-calling the previous functions over and over.
-Markdown-like notation is also
+prose, we find ourselves calling the previous functions over and over.
-easier to handle vs HTML.
-Because of the potential ambiguity of Markdown leading
+Markdown-like notation is also easier to handle vs HTML.
+Because of the
-to bugs, we use [Djot](https://djot.net/) syntax (which is very similar to
+potential ambiguity of Markdown leading to bugs, we use
-markdown).
+[Djot](https://djot.net/) syntax (which is very similar to markdown).

 Mathlifier provides the `mathlifier` tagged template function, which takes Djot
 markup interspersed with math notation interpolations, and outputs a HTML